ODataV4Adaptor in Syncfusion Angular Grid Component

 You can find the complete sample for the ODataV4Adaptor in GitHub link.

-The Syncfusion ODataV4 adaptor extends support for calling customized URLs to accommodate data retrieval and CRUD actions as per your application’s requirements.
-However, when utilizing a custom URL with the ODataV4 adaptor, it’s essential to modify the routing configurations in your application’s route configuration file to align with your custom URL.
-You can invoke the custom URL by the following methods in the Datamanager
+The Syncfusion ODataV4 adaptor extends support for calling customized URLs to accommodate data retrieval and CRUD actions as per application requirements.
+However, when utilizing a custom URL with the ODataV4 adaptor, it’s essential to modify the routing configurations in the application’s route configuration file to align with the custom URL.
+Custom URLs can be invoked using the following methods in the DataManager.

 Configuring Custom URLs

-To work with custom URLs for CRUD operations in the Syncfusion Grid, you can use the following properties:
+To work with custom URLs for CRUD operations in the Syncfusion Grid, use the following properties:

 Ensure that the routing configurations on the server-side are properly updated to handle these custom URLs.